Last updated: November 21, 2022

 COVID-19 vaccination is an important layer of protection for workers, their families and the community.
-Staying up-to-date with COVID-19 vaccines, including any booster dose(s), is the best way to protect against becoming seriously sick from COVID-19 and long COVID.
+Staying up-to-date with all recommended COVID-19 vaccines is the best way to protect against becoming seriously sick from COVID-19 and long COVID.
 Having a high vaccination rate will protect employee health, reduce absenteeism and increase workplace safety.

 • Provide vaccine information from credible sources and in multiple languages.

-• Highlight the benefits of having a high vaccination rate at your workplace (reduced absenteeism, increasing workplace health & safety).
+• Highlight the benefits of having a high vaccination rate (reduced absenteeism, prevent possible service disruptions, increased workplace health & safety).

 • Lead by example and stay up-to-date on all recommended COVID-19 vaccine doses, including any booster dose(s).